 There are three areas which are worthy of particular note.

 The overall plan for approaching the WHOIS recommendations (Recommendation 15) has not been presented in a clear and understandable way so that the community could track implementation.
 That is not to say that there is not much information available, but it was not sufficiently well organized and clear as to be useful.
-In fact, for this reason, the ATRT2 had great difficulty in carrying out this assessment.
+In fact, for this reason, ATRT2 had great difficulty in carrying out this assessment.

 Although a wider problem than just WHOIS, there is still a lack of faith in the community that Contractual Compliance is being sufficiently well addressed as to meet ICANN’s needs.
 With regard to WHOIS accuracy, partly because the tools to address it are still in the process of being developed, there is a particular lack of information.
 The new provisions in the RAA do create some hope.